Stephen-RA-King/Stephen-RA-King/README.md

 - I consider myself somewhat of an inventor and love finding new and innovative ways to use the Raspberry Pi  and other SBC's.
  I marvel at the way sensors and actuators bring another dimension to my Python creations.
-- I am a keen member of the maker community and utilize many flavours of SBC's and microcontrollers in my IOT projects including Arduinos, PyBoards, ESP8266, ESP32 etc. with languages like [MicroPython](https://micropython.org/), [CircuitPython](https://circuitpython.org/) and C.
+- I am a keen member of the maker community and utilize many flavours of SBC's and microcontrollers in my IOT projects including Arduino, PyBoard, ESP8266, ESP32 etc. with languages like [MicroPython](https://micropython.org/), [CircuitPython](https://circuitpython.org/) and C.